Bridging the Gap Between Collective Motility and Epithelial-Mesenchymal Transitions through the Active Finite Voronoi Model

-During development and remodeling, as well as during wound healing and invasion, the ability of cells to migrate collectively ~\cite{friedl2009collective,friedl2012classifying} is crucial for biological functions.
-How a cellular collective becomes migratory brings to the fore many important issues in the biological physics of active systems~\cite{marchetti2013hydrodynamics}.
-Research over the past several years~\cite{ Park_NMAT_2015, Garcia2015, delarue2016self, Oswald2017, malinverno2017endocytic, atia2018geometric, mongera2018fluid, Ilina2020, mitchel_ncomm_2020, petridou2021rigidity} has demonstrated the importance of understanding epithelial motility through the paradigm of the jamming and unjamming transition.
+Research over the past several years \cite{ Park_NMAT_2015, Garcia2015, delarue2016self, Oswald2017, malinverno2017endocytic, atia2018geometric, mongera2018fluid, Ilina2020, mitchel_ncomm_2020, petridou2021rigidity,o2020irradiation} has demonstrated the importance of understanding epithelial motility through the paradigm of the jamming and unjamming transition.
 During the unjamming transition (UJT), an epithelial collective transforms from a jammed phase where cells behave solid-like, toward an unjammed phase where cells flow in a fluid-like manner.
 In both the jammed and unjammed phases, the cellular collective retains intact epithelial junctions and remain in a confluent state where there are no gaps between cells.

 The UJT paradigm complements the existing mechanism of the epithelial-to-mesenchymal transition (EMT)~\cite{hay_ETM_1995,Kalluri_Weinberg_review_2009,lamouille2014molecular,campbell_casanova_EMT_review_2016,nieto2016emt,Francou_Anderson_review_2020}.
-During EMT, an epithelial cell progressively acquires mesenchymal characteristics that, in the limit of full EMT, lead to bulk dissociation and single-cell, gas-like, mesenchymal migration.
+During EMT, an epithelial cell progressively acquires mesenchymal characteristics that, in the limit of full EMT, lead to bulk dissociation and single-cell, dispersed, mesenchymal migration.
 This transition to a migratory state is defined by disruption of apico-basal polarity and cell-cell junctions.
 Graded changes along this axis define epithelial plasticity often described in terms of ‘partial EMT’ or ‘hybrid’ E/M states~\cite{jolly_hypbrid_EMT}.
 Therefore, understanding the interplay of UJT and EMT in the mechanics and organization of a multicellular collective is crucial.

 In the past two decades, a number of computational approaches have been proposed to understand the emergence of collective behaviors in multicellular systems.
 In particular, a class of cell-based models known as vertex models has been proven effective for capturing epithelial mechanics~\cite{Nagai_PMB_2001,Farhadifar_CB_2007,Fletcher2014,Alt_VM_review_2017}.
 In the vertex model, each cell is represented as a deformable polygonal inclusion, with edges and vertices shared by neighboring cells.
 This class of models necessarily assumes that exactly three cells meet at any vertex in an epithelial tissue and no gaps exist between cells, i.e. the tissue exists at the confluent limit.
 In the most common version, the dynamical degrees of freedom are the vertex locations.
 On the other hand, in a confluent Voronoi model, a cell $i$ is parameterized by the corresponding cell center $\mathbf{r_i}$, and cell shapes are determined by Voronoi tessellation based on the cell centers $\{\mathbf{r_i}\}$.